-During the nine months ended September 27, 2003, one customer, Samsung, represented 21.8% of our revenues.
-No other customer accounted for more than 10% of our revenues during the nine months ended September 27, 2003.
+During the three months ended April 3, 2004, one customer, Samsung, represented 19% of our revenues.
+No other customer accounted for more than 10% of our revenues during the three months ended April 3, 2004.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-There were no distributors or contract manufacturers that accounted for more than 10% of our revenues during the nine months ended September 27, 2003.
+One of our distributors, Edom Technology, selling products to customers in Asia, represented 16% of our revenues during the three months ended April 3, 2004.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended April 3, 2004.

-The percentage of our revenues derived from customers located outside of the United States was 79% in fiscal 2002, 66% in fiscal 2001, and 21% in fiscal 2000.
-This percentage increase in the two most recent years reflects our progress in the areas of product and customer diversification, as many of our wireless, and increasingly, wireline customers manufacture and design their products in the Pacific Rim region.
+The percentage of our revenues derived from customers located outside of the United States was 80% in fiscal 2003, 79% in fiscal 2002 and 66% in fiscal 2001.
+This percentage increase in the two most recent years reflects our product and customer diversification, as many of our mobile handset, and increasingly, broad-based mixed signal customers manufacture and design their products in the Pacific Rim region.
 All of our revenues to date have been denominated in U.S. dollars.
-We believe that a large percentage of our revenues will continue to be derived from customers outside of the United States as our products receive acceptance in international markets.
+We believe that a majority of our revenues will continue to be derived from customers outside of the United States as our products receive acceptance in international markets.

 The sales cycle for the test and evaluation of our ICs can range from one month to 12 months or more.
-An additional three to six months or more may be required before a customer ships a significant volume of devices that incorporate our ICs.
-Due to this lengthy sales cycle, we may experience a significant delay between incurring expenses for research and development and selling, general and administrative efforts, and the generation of corresponding sales, if any.
+An additional three to six months or more are usually required before a customer ships a significant volume of devices that incorporate our ICs.
+Due to this lengthy sales cycle, we typically experience a significant delay between incurring expenses for research and development and selling, general and administrative efforts, and the generation of corresponding sales.
 Consequently, if sales in any quarter do not occur when expected, expenses and inventory levels could be disproportionately high, and our operating results for that quarter and, potentially, future quarters would be adversely affected.
 Moreover, the amount of time between initial research and development and commercialization of a product, if ever, can be substantially longer than the sales cycle for the product.
 Accordingly, if we incur substantial research and development costs without developing a commercially successful product, our operating results, as well as our growth prospects, could be adversely affected.

-Rapid changes in our markets and across our product areas make it difficult for us to estimate the impact of seasonal factors on our business.
-Because many of our ICs are designed for use in consumer products such as personal computers (PCs) and wireless telephones, we expect that the demand for our products will be subject to seasonal demand resulting in increased sales in the third and fourth quarters of each year when customers place orders to meet holiday demand.
+Because many of our ICs are designed for use in consumer products such as personal computers (PCs) and mobile handsets, we expect that the demand for our products will be subject to seasonal demand resulting in increased sales in the third and fourth quarters of each year when customers place orders to meet holiday demand.
+However, rapid changes in our markets and across our product areas make it difficult for us to accurately estimate the impact of seasonal factors on our business.